anand-kamble/AI-Grader/ReadMe.md

 6. **Writing Testset to CSV:**
    - The generated test set is saved as a CSV file named `testset.csv`.

+### TruLens Integration

+#### Adding Feedback Functions

+1. **Initialize the Embedding Model:**
+   - Uses `HuggingFaceEmbedding` with the model `BAAI/bge-small-en-v1.5`.

+2. **Load Documents and Create Vector Store Index:**
+   - Documents are loaded from the `./data` directory.
+   - A vector store index is created from the documents.

+3. **Initialize the LLM and Create a Query Engine:**
+   - Uses the `Ollama` model (`phi3:latest`).

+4. **Configure LiteLLM Provider for Feedback Functions:**
+   - Sets up `LiteLLM` with the necessary configurations.

+5. **Select Context for the Application:**
+   - The context for the application is selected using `App.select_context`.

+6. **Define Feedback Functions:**
+   - Groundedness feedback function.
+   - Relevance feedback functions for both answer and context.

+7. **Initialize TruLlama Query Engine Recorder:**
+   - Sets up `TruLlama` with the query engine and feedback functions.

+8. **Query the Engine and Record the Process:**
+   - Queries the engine with test questions and records the process.
+   - Retrieves and prints feedback results.

+#### Viewing Results and Running Dashboard

+1. **Retrieve Feedback Results:**
+   - Retrieves and prints feedback results from the recorded process.

+2. **Access Records and Feedback:**
+   - Access records and feedback using `Tru`.

+3. **Run the Tru Dashboard:**
+   - Uncomment the necessary line to run the Tru dashboard for visualizing the results.

 ## Future Work
 1. Improve the method for providing context to the LLM.
 2. Format the output from the model for better readability and usability.